lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### Requesting an Nvidia K20X / K80 / A100

-SLURM will allocate one or many GPUs for your job if requested.
+Slurm will allocate one or many GPUs for your job if requested.
 Please note that GPUs are only available in certain partitions, like `gpu2`, `gpu3` or `gpu2-interactive`.
 The option for sbatch/srun in this case is `--gres=gpu:[NUM_PER_NODE]` (where `NUM_PER_NODE` can be `1`, 2 or 4, meaning that one, two or four of the GPUs per node will be used for the job).
 A sample job file